educastellano/qr-code/demo/bower_components/webcomponent-qr-code/README.md

 ## History

 * v0.1.1 March 31, 2015
-	* Framework-agnostic webcomponent (no use of Polymer), and available in Bower.
+	* Framework-agnostic webcomponent (no use of Polymer)
+	* Available in Bower
 * v0.0.1 September 18, 2013
 	* Started project using [boilerplate-element](https://github.com/customelements/boilerplate-element)